Maria Tedeschi

 Maria Tedeschi (born 14 November 1965) is an Italian writer and professor.
-She gained reputation for the publication of La trilogia delle rose and her nomination for the Nobel Prize in Literature.
+She gained is known for her work La trilogia delle rose and her nomination for the Nobel Prize in Literature.

-Biography

-Early life
+Personal life

 Maria Tedeschi was born on 14 November 1965 in Naples, Italy.
+She currently lives in Sant'Antonio Abate, Naples with her husband Aldo and two children Domenico and Maria Grazia.

 Career

 Tedeschi has served as the student's internationalization and mobility point since she joined the faculty of English Language and Civilization at the Liceo Classico Plinio Seniore in Castellammare di Stabia, Pompeii.
 She has overseen English-language public relations specifically with Eastern nations.
 She chose this mode of operation as her life philosophy and has been an ambassador of kindness for the Cor et Amor association in Ivrea for a number of years.
-In addition to being appointed an honorary academic, she received the 2023 Career Award and the 2023 Literature Award from the Universum Academy University of Peace Switzerland.